 To find out when you can register, see the priority registration schedule.

 A term class is 8 weeks (half a semester).
 Classes are completed at an accelerated pace, but the tuition deadlines and charges are the same as semester classes.
 During fall and winter, Term 1 courses run during the first 8 weeks of instruction, and Term 2 courses run during the last 8 weeks of instruction.
-Registering only for term classes and not registering for Fall/Winter semesters is not encouraged.

 During spring and summer, most classes are taught by term, with a few semester-length offerings.